SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: * /extensions/*
 - Request message: *
 - Response message: *
-- HTTP status code success: *
+- OK status code: *

 EPP protocol extensions, as defined in [@!RFC5730, secion 2.7.3] are supported using the generic "/extensions" resource.
 The HTTP method used for a extension is not defined but must follow the RESTful principles.